aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: validated changes and validated deliverables are the outputs of the quality control process.*

-- In an earned value chart, when the actual cost line is right on or above the earned value line, it indicates that costs are less than planned.
+- The design of experiments technique cannot be applied to project management issues such as cost and schedule trade-offs.

-> *<strong>wrong reason</strong>: it indicates that costs are equal ore more than planned*
+> *<strong>wrong reason</strong>: it can ap*

 - In an earned value chart, when the actual cost line is right on or above the earned value line, it indicates that costs are less than planned.